Rarely a week goes by without a news report of another tragic death due to the killer condition sepsis.

-Sepsis, sometimes known as blood poisoning or septicaemia is an extremely serious, often fatal condition that kills around 40,000 people in the UK every year – and being very young, or old, diabetic, pregnant or on long-term steroids puts you at a higher risk.
+Also known as blood poisoning or septicaemia, sepsis is an extremely serious, often fatal condition that kills around 52,000 people in the UK every year.

 If not treated quickly with fluids and antibiotics, sepsis leads to shock, multiple organ failure and death so it is vital that you know what to look out for.